codeminders/pebblejpeg/README.md

 pebblejpeg
 ==========

-JPEG decoding library for Pebble watch.
+JPEG decoding and display example for Pebble watch.
 Optimized to fit Pebble memory requirements.
 Tested to work with greyscale images.

 Developed by Codeminders http://www.codeminders.com/ based on